MaxVanHuffelen/CardCostDivider_Public/README.md

 # CardCostDivider_Public
 The public variant of CardCostDivider.
-All names are removed and replaced by somethng generic
+All names are removed and replaced by something generic